Robert Redford Has Officially Retired From Acting, With ‘The Old Man & The Gun’ Set To Hit Theaters

-Legendary and iconic Hollywood actor Robert Redford has announced today he will be retiring from acting after being in the business for nearly 60 years.
+Legendary and iconic Hollywood actor Robert Redford announced today he will be retiring from acting after being in the business for nearly 60 years.

 In an interview with Entertainment Weekly, the 81-year old Oscar winner stated he would be retiring after his forthcoming film The Old Man & The Gun.
 The actor made claims back in 2016 that he would retire after two films and it seems as though he is holding true on those plans.